 2. Know How Your Cleaners Are Feeling

-When Swept founders Matt Cooper and Mike Brown ran their own cleaning company they had their virtual assistant, Tera, spend 1 hour each week calling a handful of their cleaners, asking them for feedback about their jobs and summarizing this information in a report.
+When Swept founder Michael Brown ran his own cleaning company he had his virtual assistant, Tera, spend 1 hour each week calling a handful of their cleaners, asking them for feedback about their jobs and summarizing this information in a report.
 Tera would cycle through the cleaners and touch base with each of them every few weeks.

-This simple 1-hour task created a feedback loop that allowed Matt and Mike to better predict when a cleaner was going to leave, or know when their performance and attendance was on the decline.
+This simple 1-hour task created a feedback loop that allowed Michael to better predict when a cleaner was going to leave, or know when their performance and attendance was on the decline.

-While you can do this same process in your own business, Matt and Mike also built a mood tracking feature into the Swept app.
+While you can do this same process in your own business, Michael also built a mood tracking feature into the Swept app.
 This feature automatically prompts cleaners to report how they’re feeling about cleaning once a week.
 With this insight into how cleaners are feeling, managers can be better prepared for tough conversations around things like attendance and performance.

 3. Speak Your Cleaner’s Language